kitemill/Flight-log/README.md

 The body coordinate system of the kite is forward X-Axis, right wing direction Y-Axis, down Z-Axis.
-Rotation is positive according to the right hand side rule.
+Rotation is positive according to the right hand rule.